 TJM Properties and its affiliates have acquired, managed, brokered, and redeveloped real estate throughout the eastern United States since 1979.
 With dwellings that range from suburban single-family homes to high-rise buildings around downtown cityscapes.
 TJM has acquired over 900 properties since 1979.

-With and initial focus on redeveloping downtown properties, TJM began converting historic hotels into adult congregate facilities in 1984.
+With an initial focus on redeveloping downtown properties, TJM began converting historic hotels into adult congregate facilities in 1984.
 The company further expanded in 1986 by starting its housing division, Southside Contractors, Inc., to purchase and renovate older homes for resale.
 By the late-1980’s, Southside Contractors was acquiring an average of over 100 homes a year.
-Riding this wave of success, TJM continued to grown and enhance its portfolio throughout the 1990’s by focusing on purchasing and converting a number of older hotels and apartment buildings into residential hotels.
+Riding this wave of success, TJM continued to grow and enhance its portfolio throughout the 1990’s by focusing on purchasing and converting a number of older hotels and apartment buildings into residential hotels.

 In 2001, TJM purchased two large senior living towers in downtown Clearwater, Florida.
 The smaller of the two was closed and resold shortly after the purchase.
 The other building, The Oaks of Clearwater, stands today as TJM’s marquis senior property, with unsurpassed views of Clearwater Bay and impeccable grounds.